Skip to main content

 Because Python is a general-purpose programming language, it can be used for web development, back-end development, software development, data science and more.

-It's often used in conjunction with other programming tools as a scripting language for web applications, allowing developers to automate series of tasks and boost efficiency.
+It's often used with other programming tools as a scripting language for web applications, allowing developers to automate tasks and boost efficiency.

 “With the rising popularity of Python, almost all information technology jobs may use Python,” he said.
 “System administration, network engineering, cybersecurity and digital forensics all utilize the scripting elements of Python to automate common tasks.”

-Some of the fastest-growing careers that use Python as a vital component of their toolkit include:
+Some careers that use Python as a vital component of their toolkit include:

-• Information Security Analyst: With a job in information security, you could plan and carry out security measures to protect an organization’s computer networks, systems and data.
-According to BLS, information security analysts earned a median annual wage of $103,590 in 2020.
-Demand for information security analysts continues to rise with the rate of cyberattacks, and jobs in the field are projected to grow 31% by 2029.
+• Information Security Analyst: With a job in information security, you could plan and carry out security measures to protect an organization’s computer networks, systems and data, BLS said.
+Information security analysts earned a median annual wage of $124,910 in 2024, BLS reported.* Demand for information security analysts continues to rise with the rate of cyberattacks, BLS said, and jobs in the field are projected to grow 33% by 2033.*

 According to Goldstein, learning Python is an important part of preparing for these and other roles in the world of computer science.